pheyvaer/semantic-chess-js/README.md

 # Semantic Chess

-A semantic representation of a chess game that allows doing and loading moves.
+A semantic representation of a chess game in JavaScript that allows doing and loading moves.
 It will generate the corresponding RDF, SPARQL updates, and inbox notifications.

 ## Install